BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Double_opposing_Kinects/readme.md

 ##Summary
 In summary, you must take the following steps to be able to run the source codes and generate and register the RGB point clouds:

-1. Setup Kinects facing each
+1. Setup opposing Kinects
 2. Locally network and synchronise machines time using NTP
 3. Calibrate Kinects
   1. Setup three double-sided chessboards
   2. Capture infrared/depth data frames using Calibrator
+4. Register point clouds
-4. Capture RGB, depth and skeleton (optional) using both machines by running
+ * Capture RGB, depth and skeleton (optional) using both machines by running
    * Client-Acquisition
    * Server-Acquisition
 5. Generate and register RGB point clouds using Registration source code.